razetime/limn/spec.md

 The cursor starts by moving to the right.
 The cursor will move forever in the same direction until it reaches another command.

-Data is put on a single deque which can hold five items at a time.
+Data is put on a single fixed-size stack which can hold five items at a time.
+Items are discarded from the bottom when the stack gets full.

 Data and commands can be accessed again by moving the cursor over them.

 The two main types are integers and a strings.

-All commands take their input from the deque.
+All commands take their input from the stack.

 All commands use prefix notation.